pixie-io/docs.px.dev/content/en/installing-pixie/04-install-schemes/03-helm.md

 ---

 <Alert variant="outlined" severity="warning">
-  Pixie's charts require the use of Helm version 3.
-Helm version 2 is not currently supported.
+  Pixie's charts require the use of Helm 3.
+Helm 2 is not currently supported.
 </Alert>

 ## 1. (Optional) Use the Pixie CLI to Check the Requirements